1989 SMU Mustangs football team: Return to football

-Hall of Fame lineman and SMU alum Forrest Gregg was hired as the program's head coach in January 1988; at the time, Gregg was the head coach for the Green Bay Packers; he resigned and took a pay cut for the SMU job.
+Hall of Fame lineman and SMU alum Forrest Gregg was hired as the program's head coach in January 1988; at the time, Gregg was the head coach for the Green Bay Packers and resigned and took a pay cut for the SMU job.
 Gregg was personally asked to take the head coaching position by Stalcup.
 The first player Gregg recruited was quarterback Mike Romo from San Antonio.

 Gregg and his staff had to rebuild the football program practically from scratch.
 By the time of the team's week one game against Rice, only one scholarship player, senior wide receiver Mitchell Gleiber, remained from the 1986 team.
 The Mustangs' week one roster consisted of 89 players, with 73 being freshmen, and 41 were on scholarship.
 The starting lineup against Rice consisted of 15 freshmen, two sophomores, and three seniors.
 In their first game since November 22, 1986, the Mustangs lost 35–6 to Rice; the Owls' victory snapped a 18 game losing streak.